INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

         petalinux-config -c rootfs
         petalinux-config -c u-boot

 Each of these commands opens a configuration menu where you can change the settings of each of the components.
-See also notes in section `Generate the Petalinux Project`.
+See also notes in section [Generate the Petalinux Project](/firmware-source#Generate-the-Petalinux-Project).

 5. Package a project as bsp: